eljojo/faircamp-fork/README.md

 playlists) with their own page.
-Faircamp will automatically gather metadata from your audio files and make good use of it - if your audio files are properly tagged and there are cover images within each release directory you will likely get an end result that is pretty much perfect the first time you run faircamp.
+Faircamp will automatically gather metadata from your audio files and make good use of it - if your audio files are properly tagged and there are cover images within each release directory you will likely get an end result that is pretty much spot-on the first time you run faircamp.

 ### Configuration